Rebetiko – The Greek Blues – The Music of Life

 From left to right – Stratos Payioumides, Markos Vamvakaris, Batis, and Anestis Dhelias.

-Rebetiko, a subculture, appeared around The Mediterranean, usually in coastal towns, around the early 1900s, it’s a genre of music generally associated with poverty, the lower class, crime, drink, prostitution and drug addiction.
+It’s a genre of music generally associated with poverty, the lower class, crime, drink, women of the night and drug addiction.

 Chasiklides. – Hashish smokers.